About me

 Other areas of counselling I deal with

-I work with clients with a variety of problems and challenges but mainly with those who suffer with anxiety, depression, emotional trauma and a sense of loss.
-I have a strong calling to support those who have experienced life changes and loss; bereavement counselling is a large part of my professional life; working 1:1 with clients and running bereavement support groups.
+I work with clients with a variety of problems and challenges, but mainly with those who suffer from anxiety, depression, emotional trauma and a sense of loss.
+I have a strong calling to support those who have experienced life changes and loss; bereavement counselling is a large part of my professional life, working 1:1 with clients and running bereavement support groups.

-I work with adults aged 18 and above.
+I work with young adults aged 16 and above.

 Fees